-Tumamoc Art & Science Course: Observational Drawing Skills for Field Notebooks
+Tumamoc Art and Science Course: Drawing Skills for Field Notebooks

 Each spring since 2018, the Desert Laboratory has hosted its flagship 8-week drawing course.
 In 2020, we closed the course early due to the coronavirus pandemic.
 Please join us for future Art and Science Program offerings.

 See below for details of the 2020 course; we will offer this again in 2021 with similar themes each week beginning in March.

 March 7 – April 25, 2020 – every Saturday, 9–12

 “We have misfiled the significance of drawing because we see it as a professional skill instead of a personal capacity . . .
 This essential confusion has stunted our understanding of drawing and kept it from being seen as a tool for learning above all else.”– author and artist D.B.
 Dowd